yuantn/MI-AOD/docs/FAQ.md

     And notice that MS COCO is a more challenging dataset, so the performances of all methods in early learning cycles are not so satisfactory with 2.0% of the labeled data, resulting in the little difference between the lower performances.

+9.  **Q: When training the MIL classifier in Eq.
+(6), for an image with multiple classes, how to obtain the label of the entire image?
+(Issue [#20](../../../issues/20))**

+    **A:** For a image with multiple classes, the label of the image will be a 1\*20 one-hot tensor (20 is the number of classes in PASCAL VOC).
+    When training the classifier in the entire network, the label for each class (i.e., image label [i]) will be also trained separately.

 ## Fixed Bugs and New Features